mickamy/figma-slack-integration/README.md

 # figma-slack-integration

-Post message to Slack when someone comments on a Figma file
+Post message to Slack channel when someone comments on a Figma file

 ## How to deploy